 As energy saps away, more and more time is spent in bed or in a chair resting.
 Everyday tasks become difficult.
 Everything is an effort.
 As with advanced pregnancy and impending labour, the body prepares for the final process of dying.

-These are a number of signs that death is near:
+Although we are all dying differently, these are a number of common signs that death is near:

 Illness uses up energy, and as this energy is depleted everyday activities become impossible.
 Even getting up out of bed is exhausting and no longer possible.
 Assistance is required with all activities and even the simple act of swallowing may become difficult.